Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Experiments

-\paragraph{Evaluating Faithfulness of Generated Images to Input Masks}
+We next compare our segmentation-guided diffusion model (``\textbf{SegGuidedDiff}'' for short) to state-of-the-art segmentation-conditional image generation models.
+These are SPADE \cite{park2019SPADE}, a GAN-based model that uses spatially-adaptive normalization layers, and ControlNet \cite{controlnet}, a recent method for adding spatial conditioning to large pretrained text-to-image diffusion models.
+Training/implementation details for each are in Appendix A.1; note that we use the standard implementation of SPADE rather than the recent brain MRI SPADE model \cite{fernandez2022brainspade,fernandez_3d_2024} because its modifications to SPADE do not apply to our setting (see Appendix A.1), and that we follow ControlNet's guidelines for adapting it to medical images.
+We show example generated images from all models in Fig. \ref{fig:samples} (using masks randomly sampled from the test set); more are provided in Appendix B.

-To measure how well our model follows an input mask for image generation, we use the aforementioned segmentation network trained on the real training set, to predict segmentations $m^{pred}_{gen}$ on images that were generated from the masks $m$ in the test set, and measure their overlap with (a) $m$ and (b) the model's predicted segmentations $m^{pred}_{real}$ for the input masks' original corresponding real images.
-We see our model's generated images have high overlap with both ($>0.85$ Dice coeff., Table \ref{tab:faithful}), indicating that our model closely followed the input masks when generating the images, also far outperforming ControlNet's generated images.
+\subsubsection{Evaluating Faithfulness of Generated Images to Input Masks.}

-\paragraph{Understanding ControlNet's Performance} ControlNet performed much worse for each metric because it failed to generate images that follow input masks closely (if at all).
-We suspect that this is because (1) their instructions for adapting their model to out-of-distribution (\eg, medical) images was untested in their paper, and (2) their segmentation guidance training requires joint image+text embeddings, the latter of which is not immediately applicable to our dataset.
-We discuss this in more detail in Appendix \ref{app:ctrlnetadapt}.
+To measure how well our model follows an input mask for image generation, we use an auxiliary segmentation network trained on the real training set (a standard UNet; training details in Appendix A.2), to predict segmentations $m^{pred}_{gen}$ on images that were generated from the masks $m$ in the test set, and measure their overlap with (a) $m$ and (b) the model's predicted segmentations $m^{pred}_{real}$ for the input masks' original corresponding real images, similar to metrics used in \cite{park2019SPADE}.
+Our model's generated images have high overlap for both metrics ($>0.85$ Dice coeff., Table \ref{tab:faithful}), showing that our model closely followed the input masks when generating the images, and also outperformed the competing methods.